rhempel/fixitinfirmware/posts/coding-standards-are-a-waste-of-time.rst

 happened at 4 different sites now.
 You get a spidey sense that it might be related to a timer and pull out your phone and fire up Free-42_ (because you like RPN calculators).
-The math for a 1 msec timer interval says that a 32 bit unsigned int should be good for about 50 days ...
+The math for a 1 msec timer interval says that a 32 bit unsigned int should be good for about 50 days ... wait a minute.
+The restarts happen about 25 days apart!

 You find the place where someone did a calculation with the clock using signed instead of unsigned values, and mumble "I wish that we had a coding